mz347247/eva/README.md

 When `eval_focus` is set to *ret*, the report will only display the plots for realized return.
 If *oppo*, it will only display the plots for the number of opportunities.
 If *mixed*, plots for both realized return and the number of opportunities will be shown.

 ### *alpha decay*
-A plot of realized return against the time elapsed after each opportunity.
+A plot of value-weighted realized return aggregated over opporutnities against the time elapsed.